-Since the Department's creation, the goal is simple: one DHS, one enterprise, a shared vision, with integrated results-based operations.
+Since the Department's creation, the goal is simple: one DHS, with integrated, results-based operations.

 Over the last year, DHS has taken unprecedented action to protect the Homeland.
 Together we...

 The Department of Homeland Security's Performance and Accountability Reports provide information that enables the President, Congress and the public to assess the effectiveness of the Department's mission performance and stewardship of resources.
 The following is the Performance and Accountability Report for Fiscal Years 2018–2020.

 The President’s Fiscal Year (FY) 2020 Budget Request for the Department of Homeland Security (DHS) reflects our continued commitment to the security of our homeland and the American public.

 The U.S. Department of Homeland Security (DHS) closely monitors attacks on public gatherings and public places to constantly enhance the Nation’s security.
 During both steady state and times of heightened awareness, DHS engages closely with our private sector and community partners to provide expert counsel and recommendations about protective measures they can implement to protect facilities and venues.
 DHS provides free tools and resources to communities because the Department recognizes that communities are the first line of defense in keeping the public safe and secure.